Gluten Free Chicken Francese is so easy to cook at home. It will be on the table in 30 minutes.

 Prepare chicken

-- Whisk together egg, parmesan cheese, parsley, salt, and pepper until frothy and thick.
+- Whisk together egg, parmesan cheese, parsley, salt, and pepper until frothy and thick.3 large eggs, 6 tablespoons grated parmesan cheese, 1 teaspoon parsley, 1/4 teaspoon salt, 1/4 teaspoon ground black pepper

 - Spread flour on a plate.
-Coat the chicken with the flour and shake off the excess.
+Pat the chicken dry with a paper towel and coat the chicken with the flour and shake off the excess.1/2 cup Gluten Free All Purpose Baking Flour

-- Heat oil and butter in a large skillet over medium-high heat.
+- Heat oil and butter in a large skillet over medium-high heat.1 1/2 tablespoons extra-virgin olive oil, 1 1/2 tablespoons butter

 - Dip the floured chicken into the egg batter and place in the hot pan.
 Cook in batches, being careful not to crowd the pan.